 Decorating a caravan is fun but can be a bit of a messy job.
 Particularly as you’ll be working in a very tight space.

-Plus it doesn’t help matters if you’re a bit of a chaotic worker (like me) and don’t do things in order.
-I always start with the very best of intentions but invariably things start to look like a total bombsite; as I don’t work in a logical sequence.
+Plus it doesn’t help matters if you’re a bit of a chaotic worker (like me).
+I don’t do things in order.
+I always start with the very best of intentions.
+But invariably things start to look like a total bombsite; as I don’t work in a logical sequence.
 It drives Mr D nuts.

 Opening the door to chaos can be a bit overwhelming but — trust me — just work through it.
 Keep painting.
 It will look amazing eventually.